 Making a change now can still have a significant impact on your final superannuation balance.

-Check out our analysis of the best balanced and moderate super funds in Australia in our annual Fat Cat Funds report.
+Check out our analysis of the best balanced and moderate super funds in Australia in our annual superannuation comparison, the Fat Cat Funds Report.

 Why fees matter in your 60s

-A typical Fat Cat Fund charges 2% per year in fees.
+A typical Fat Cat Fund charges 2% or more per year in fees.
 Two percent doesn’t sound like a huge sum, but over decades the devastating impact of high fees is best seen.

 Too many Australians are in a Fat Cat Fund and unaware of the impact that compounding high fees have on their long term savings.